ori-drs/aerial_terrestrial_registration/README.md

 ## Point cloud preprocessing
 We assume that a mission was recorded on a Frontier scanner and that a pose graph and payload clouds in the `map` frame were saved.
 The inputs to the registration pipeline are an uav cloud, one or more mls payload clouds and a pose graph file (in g2o format).
-The uav and mls clouds are usually in UTM frame, the first step is to make sure that they are in the same UTM frame.
+The first step is to make sure that the uav and mls clouds are in the same frame.

 If they are not, you can use a tool to convert them.
 Checkout the `save-pose-graph-utm` branch of the `vilens` repository, and use `payload_transformer.launch`.

-Once you have the data in the same UTM frame, it makes things simpler to convert all the data into the `map` frame.
-See `Point cloud preprocessing for frontier`.
+See the paragraphs below for a detailed explanation.

 The last step is to make sure that the uav cloud has normals.
 If it doesn't have normals, you can use CloudCompare to compute them.
 The normals are used by the pipeline to extract the ground and the trees.

 #### Point cloud preprocessing for stein am rhein